 The nervous tissue is composed of the following elements:

 Ependymal cells – These cells line the cavity of the brain and spinal cord

 Neurons – These are also called nerve cells, the neurons are with specialized features that allow them to receive and facilitate nerve impulses, or action potential.

 Structure of neurons:

 - The neuron structure consists of dendrites, cell body – Soma, nucleus, axon, synaptic buttons, Nissl’s granules, neurilemma, and nodes of Ranvier.

-- The large cell body – Soma consisting of the cell projections called dendrites and axons.
+- The large cell body – Soma consists of cell projections called dendrites and axons.